Mishalassif/gaussian-singularities/README.md

 ## Files

-- random_bandlimited_functions.nb: Experimental computation of the Expected length of singular contours of random bandlimited functions on the unit square.
+- random_bandlimited_functions.nb: Experimental computation of the expected length of singular contours of random bandlimited functions on the flat torus.
-- random_torus_projections.nb: Theoertical computation of the Expected length of singular contours of random linear projections of the standard embedding of a torus.
+- random_torus_projections.nb: Theoertical computation of the expected length of singular contours of random linear projections of the standard embedding of a torus.